Updated on: 31st Dec 2021

 Let me clear this.
 This article is not about “why shouldn’t you have a credit card” but this article is about “ where shouldn’t you use credit card”.
-There are 5 transactions if you make through credit card, you have to bear the cost despite of any benefit.
+There are 5 transactions if you make through credit card, you have to bear the credit card fees despite of any benefit.

 Let’s have a look on those transactions

 Every time you make a foreign transaction through your credit card you have to pay a foreign transaction fee to the bank.
-Banks charged this fee to convert foreign currency transaction into INR.
+Banks charged this fee to convert foreign currency transactions into INR.

-The majority of credit cards charged foreign transaction @ 3.5% (Huge).
+The majority of credit cards charged foreign transactions @ 3.5% (Huge).
 But a decent amount can be saved if the money is exchanged through forex exchange.